io_uring from Userland

 }

 This says that if we allocated our own memory for the rings (NO_MMAP mode) and that memory belongs to the kernel not the application (no INT_FLAG_APP_MEM), unmap it now before bailing out.
 If the application provided its own memory, we leave it alone.
-It’s not our headace, and since we never set IORING_SETUP_NO_MMAP and INT_FLAG_APP_MEM and neither is our fd lower than 0, we don’t come on this path.
+It’s not our headache, and since we never set IORING_SETUP_NO_MMAP and INT_FLAG_APP_MEM and neither is our fd lower than 0, we don’t come on this path.
+GDB output tells us that no memory has been allocated for userland, however, recall that an fd having 0x3 was returned to us by the kernel.
+When sys_io_uring_setup() returned fd 3 successfully, the kernel had already done the memory work, but we had not, and later we’ll see that when we mmap in userspace, we use the fd returned to us by the kernel.

-For the success path, we take two routes.
+For the mapping success path, we take two routes.
 The first path is the following:

 if (!(p->flags & IORING_SETUP_NO_MMAP)) {